Decker87/d2-hotkeys/README.md

 1. From the start menu, run "d2Hotkeys" AS ADMINISTRATOR
 1. To terminate the program, use the task manager.
 Look for "pythonw".

+Note: I know it's inconvenient to terminate the program this way, but it only does its thing while D2 is in the foreground, so in practice you can just keep it running all the time.

 # Installation (programmers)

 1. Pull the source code